bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

     ['australia', 'europe']

-zif.sedna.sednaobject.SednaElement
+zif.sedna.sednaobject.SednaContainer
 ----------------------------------

-SednaElement is a class intended to abstract an Element on the server to provide elementtree-like methods, particularly element information and modification for persistence.
+SednaContainer is a class intended to abstract an Element on the server to provide elementtree-like methods, particularly element information and modification for persistence.
 This is a read-write interface and very handy for container elements.

-We do commits periodically here.
-We want to show error messages, and Sedna seems to be rolling back state on certain errors.
+This class provides functionality similar to operating on a table or view in SQL.

-Initialize a SednaElement with a cursor and an XPath expression:
+Initialize a SednaContainer with a cursor and an XPath expression:

-    >>> from sednaobject import SednaElement
+    >>> from sednaobject import SednaContainer
     >>> curs = conn.cursor()
     >>> path = u"doc('testx_region')/regions"
-    >>> z = SednaElement(curs,path)
+    >>> z = SednaContainer(curs,path)

 It is a value error if the expression returns more than one element.

     >>> path = u"doc('testx_region')/regions/*"
-    >>> t = SednaElement(curs,path)
+    >>> t = SednaContainer(curs,path)
     Traceback (most recent call last):
     ...
-    ValueError: Cannot init SednaElement with multiple elements.
+    ValueError: Cannot init SednaContainer with multiple elements.

 It is a LookupError if the expression returns no elements.

     >>> path = u"doc('testx_region')/notpresent"
-    >>> t = SednaElement(curs,path)
+    >>> t = SednaContainer(curs,path)
     Traceback (most recent call last):
     ...
     LookupError: The path did not return an element. ([0] might need to be [1]?)